Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Incorporating Penalty terms with Exponential Growth

 \section{Incorporating Penalty terms with Exponential Growth}

 So far we have shown the convergence of discrete absolute minimizers to a global minimizer of the continuous problem.
 The proof is based on the $\Gamma-$convergence of $\Psi_h$ to $\Psi$ and on discrete compactness results.
 To penalize interpenetration of matter we have added a penalty function $\Phi$ in the total potential energy (\ref{equ:total_potential}), assuming that $\Phi$ has polynomial growth, see (\ref{pen:polynomial_growth}).
-One can notice that the polynomial growth penalizes also deformations where $J > 1$ and as a consequence can affect the material properties.
+One can notice that the polynomial growth penalizes also deformations where $J > 1$, {$J = \det(\bm1 + \nabla \mbu)$ is the Jacobian determinant of the mapping}, and as a consequence can affect the material properties.

 Using a penalty of the form